Ryan3Lima/ATUR_Python_Geoprocessing/README.md

 # ATUR_Python_Geoprocessing

-This Repository is intended to hold juptyer notebooks or google Colab notebooks that can serve as guides for processing data related to the Arizona Tri-University Recharge Project
+This Repository is intended to hold juptyer notebooksthat can serve as guides for processing data related to the Arizona Tri-University Recharge Project

+To follow along with these exercises it is recommended that you do the following:
+- Create a github account
+- Download Github Desktop
+- Download Anaconda
+- Clone this repository onto your computer
+- Using Anaconda Prompt, navigate to the directory containing the cloned repository (~user/documents/github/ATUR_Python_Geoprocessing)
+  '''
+  cd ~user/documents/github/ATUR_Python_Geoprocessing
+  '''

+- Clone the Anaonda environment on your computer
+'''
+conda create --clone environment_name.yml --name environment name
+'''
+- activate the conda environment
+- navigate to the notebooks directory
+-

 ### Basics: